-I buy my SSL certificates from Namecheap, which is also where I register all my domains.
-The process is very simple, and when I recently upgraded to an EV certificate (see my pretty green bar at the top of the screen?) their support was great in helping me get everything set up on my server.
+I buy my SSL certificates from Namecheap , which is also where I register all my domains.
+The process is very simple, and their support was great in helping me get everything set up on my server.

 If you’re worried that you might miss out on a teeny boost from Google because your site isn’t using SSL, I vote that you stop right now and find something else to do.
 I haven’t personally experienced any improvements in search rankings since making the switch, though that could change.
 Even so, the headaches it took to get here probably aren’t worth any benefits Google might give me, especially since Google could take those same benefits away just as quickly as it gave them.
 (Authorship, anyone?)

-Update June 2015: Nine months after the switch, I’ve had a noticeable increase in search traffic here on the site.
+Update January 2018: Over three years after the switch, I’ve had a noticeable increase in search traffic here on the site.
 However, since my traffic wasn’t terribly impressive in the first place, I’m not sure how much stock I put in sitewide SSL as a guarantee of improved rankings.
 I’ve also made a number of other changes that could account for the higher numbers.
 My verdict?
 SSL can’t hurt (if it’s implemented properly), but content will always be king.

 For me, sitewide SSL has been worth the effort because of my future plans for my business, as well as the current pages on my site using forms to collect information from visitors.
 That said, SSL is not the answer for everyone, nor should it be.